Netflix : How a Subscription Price Cut Boosted Free Cash Flow!

 1. The lifeblood of the business, its Free Cash Flow (FCF),

-2. Whether the Borrowing increase or decrease with respect to its Sales Revenue,
+2. Whether the Borrowing increases or decreases to its Sales Revenue,

-3. The critical financial yardsticks of liquidity and solvency: Current and Debt-to-Equity Ratios.
+3. The critical financial yardsticks of liquidity and solvency: Current and Netflix Debt-to-Equity Ratios.

 Our first point of analysis is Netflix’s Free Cash Flow (FCF), a key indicator that will shed light on the comparison between its Net Operating Cash Flow and Capital Expenditure.